There are now 2 possible online modes for units:

 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Click on an offering mode for more details.

 This unit introduces students to the principles of agricultural and environmental research and provides students exposure to the diversity of investigation methods relevant to this research.
 Students are given the opportunity to experience these research methods being applied to ‘real world' agricultural and environmental science issues.
 It is delivered through a mix of online and face-to-face sessions, which includes a field camp in Albany.
 Module 1 focuses on the establishment of context and the formulation of research questions and hypotheses for testing and examines potential tools available to test these hypotheses.
 Working in groups with a mentor, students will be exposed to selected agricultural and environmental research projects and will be asked to critique these examples in Module 2.
 Students have the opportunity to conduct their own research project in Module 3 when they focus on data collection and analysis at a selected site and will learn how best to communicate their findings.
 This unit involves undertaking fieldwork in the Great Southern region, usually scheduled for the week before the mid-semester break.

 - 6 points

-- Students are able to (1) develop research questions and hypotheses and choose appropriate methods to research them; (2) evaluate appropriate sources; (3) demonstrate appropriate environmental data collection methods in the field; (4) demonstrate knowledge of the risks associated with undertaking environmental research, and how to minimise these risks; (5) analyse and map environmental data using appropriate statistical and GIS approaches; and (6) communicate the findings of environmental research studies in appropriate written form.
+Students are able to (1) understand how research questions and hypotheses are developed and how appropriate methods are selected to test them; (2) evaluate the knowledge base around a selected research question; (3) demonstrate appropriate environmental data collection methods in the field; (4) demonstrate knowledge of the risks associated with undertaking environmental research, and how to minimise these risks; (5) analyse and map environmental data using appropriate statistical and GIS approaches; and (6) communicate the findings of environmental research studies in appropriate written form.

-- Indicative assessments in this unit are as follows: (1) literature review; (2) research project plan; and (3) scientific report.
+Indicative assessments in this unit are as follows: (1) literature review; (2) case study critique; and (3) scientific report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)